sethyuan/logseq-plugin-kanban-board/README.en.md

 - Click on a card to open the block corresponding to the card in the right sidebar.
 - Drag a card to sort between the different lists.
 - Drag a list to sort the lists.
+- Cards have a context menu with frequently used operations.

 ## List data structure